 However, that is not the case with Nokia 8.
 With its large bezels at the front, the phone looks a bit old-fashioned.
 The device is has a metal unibody design with plastic top and bottom ends for antennas.
 A dual-camera setup runs in the spine of the phone along with a flash and Laser Autofocus.
 Curved sides on the back are meant to rest the phone steadily in your hands.

 The front of the phone has a Nokia branding on the top right corner, and on the bottom bezel, it hosts a capacitive fingerprint scanner along with which you’ll find capacitive back and recent apps buttons.
 The fingerprint scanner is squeezed and small in size which often results in misreading your thumb impression, so you have to align your finger precisely for the scanner to read it.

 The top and bottom bezels are quite expanded in size whereas the polished aluminum back of the phone is extremely slick and tends to slip away from hands.

 The power and volume keys are located on the right and the SIM tray on the left.
 On the top, the phone hosts a headphone jack while the bottom has a USB Type C port and a speaker.
 One particularly irritating thing is that the volume rocker and the power button are placed on the curve of the phone’s back and are significantly hard to press.

 Nokia 8 hosts a 5.3-inch LCD with QHD resolution and 16:9 aspect ratio.
-The viewing quality of the display is up to the mark and is easily visible in outdoors with the crisp display.
-There is absolutely nothing to complain about the display in Nokia 8.
+The viewing quality of the display is up to the mark and is easily visible outdoors with the crisp display.
+There is absolutely nothing to complain about about the display in Nokia 8.